siranjeevi7/sitecore/Exercise4/README.md

 We can also fix this issue in another way:

-In step 2: we found that AppPoolServiceUser user account is created in the server, may be the password specified in the apppool identity is wrong.
+We found that AppPoolServiceUser user account is created in the server, may be the password specified in the apppool identity was wrong.
+So we need to reset the password and add that user in apppool identity to fix the issue.

 Reset the password for the user account "AppPoolServiceUser".